StreamElements/docs/docs/chatbot/modules/emotepyramid.md

 # Emote Pyramid

-The StreamElements emote pyramid module is a fun chat game.
+The emote pyramid module is a fun chat game.
 In this game, users attempt to create a pyramid of emotes in the chat.

 **How the game works:**